 *Note: there are mostly no personal pronouns so the characters could be saying “get me out” or “get us out.”
 They have been written to match EN’s interpretation.

-Here Kalim is using the exact same verb as Deuce but his verb form is not polite: he is speaking in a casual, commanding tone:
+Here Kalim is using the exact same verb as Deuce but his verb form is not polite: he is speaking in an authoritative tone:

 Original Kalim: Hurry up and get us out of here!